MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/resolve-page-6400-6401-error-converting-database.md

 ---
-title: "Page 6400 and 6401 Errors "
+title: "Page 6400 and 6401 errors "
-description: "Explains how to resolve the compilation errors that you get forPage 6400 and 6401 when converting a database from Dynamics NAV to Business Central." ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual
+description: "Explains how to resolve the compilation errors that you get forPage 6400 and 6401 when converting a database from Dynamics NAV to Business Central." ms.custom: na ms.date: 12/18/2023 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual
 author: jswymer
 ---
-# Resolving Page 6400 and 6401 Compilation Errors
+# Resolving page 6400 and 6401 compilation errors
 This article explains how to resolve the compilation error that you get for page **6400 Flow Selector** and page **6401 Flow Template Selector** when converting a [!INCLUDE[nav2018_md](../developer/includes/nav2018_md.md)] database to  [!INCLUDE[prodhort](../developer/includes/prod_short.md)].

 ## Resolution

-The resolution requires that you make changes to codeunit 6400, as well as pages 6400 and 6401.
+The resolution requires that you make changes to codeunit 6400, and pages 6400 and 6401.

 1. In codeunit **6400 Flow Service Management**, make the following changes: